spring-projects/spring-data-gemfire/README.md

 region.put(Long.valueOf(1), new Person("Jon", "Doe"));
 ~~~~~

-* And/Or `GemFireTemplate` to interact with GemFire:
+* And/Or `GemFireTemplate` to interact with Pivotal GemFire:

 ~~~~~ java
 template.query("person = 1");